 No two paths to horse ownership are the same; however, all of them have a few major details in common:

-Think of these categories as jumping off points to conversations you should be having with your family, a knowledgeable and trusted person who knows a lot about horses, and yourself.
+Think of these categories as jumping off points to conversations you should be having with your family, a knowledgeable and trusted horse person who knows a lot about horses, and you.